Last updated on December 5th, 2018

-My Story of moving to London
+Intro: My short story about moving to London

 Jobs in London: average salary in London in 2018

-Cost of living in London
+My video about the cost of living in London

 Rent prices in London

 Food prices in London: cost of going out in London

 Other costs in London